selendra/selendra-wiki/selendra-wiki/translated_docs/es-ES/learn-proxies.md

 ## How to set up a Proxy

-### Using the Polkadot-JS UI
+### Using the Selendra-Portal UI

-To set up a proxy, navigate to the [Polkadot-JS UI](https://polkadot.js.org/apps/#/extrinsics) and click on "Developer" > "Extrinsics".
+To set up a proxy, navigate to the [Selendra-Portal UI](https://portal.selendra.org/#/extrinsics) and click on "Developer" > "Extrinsics".
 Here we will see a page that looks similar to this:

 ![proxy generation](assets/polkadot_generating_proxy.png)